 Below, we detail the items and gems that you should use for your Support Monk in Diablo 3 and why.
 We also list your paragon points and Kanai's Cube items.
-Updated for patch 2.6.1 and Season 15.
+Updated for Patch 2.7.7 and Season 30.

 In a typical support build fashion, the healing Monk adopts a mixture of sets and utility legendaries to maximize Toughness, cooldown and resource management.
-Your stat goals for items across the board are high Cooldown Reduction and Attack Speed, along with a Health Globe Healing Bonus on all the items able to roll the stat (Chest, Shoulders, Boots, Amulet, Rings) to benefit your Epiphany Soothing Mist.
+Your stat goals for items across the board are high Cooldown Reduction and Attack Speed, along with a Health Globe Healing Bonus on all the items able to roll the stat (Chest, Shoulders, Boots, Amulet, Rings) to benefit your Epiphany Soothing Mist (see this build's skills page for more information).
 The base recommended set to include is Inna's Mantra, up to its group support-oriented 4 piece bonus.
-Due to other slots being taken by important legendary bonuses, the necessary Inna pieces to take are Inna's Vast Expanse, Inna's Favor, Inna's Temperance and Inna's Hold.
-This will produce the valuable 2- and 4- piece bonuses of the Inna's Mantra set.
+Due to other slots being taken by important legendary and set items, the necessary Inna pieces to take are Inna's Vast Expanse, Inna's Radiance and Inna's Hold.
+Along with a Ring of Royal Grandeur, this will produce the valuable 2- and 4- piece bonuses of the Inna's Mantra set.
 The benefits of the doubled effectiveness of your chosen Mantra, along with the free base effect of all four Mantras makes the Inna set a staple for the support Monk.

-Not responsible for damage dealing in any way, the support Monk can focus on pure utility in the jewelry.
-Obsidian Ring of the Zodiac is a powerful tool for this cooldown-heavy build: benefiting greatly from the Cyclone Strike spam, it allows for permanent uptime of crucial abilities like Epiphany, Inner Sanctuary and Blinding Flash.
+Naturally, to tie all three sets together, you will need a Ring of Royal Grandeur — a cache legendary ring from Act I bounties.
 In your remaining slot, you can take the revamped Oculus Ring — it now provides up to the impressive 85% multiplicative damage buff in a circular area for your DPS party members to stand in.
 While its wording is vague, it does trigger off assists, and will thus work on support characters.

 Illusory Boots are a crucial piece for the mobility of the build, allowing you to ignore collision and pass freely through enemies — an indispensable freedom in a build lacking Dashing Strike.
 These boots are farmed through Act II bounty caches, and are relatively easy to obtain with a good roll due to their fixed stats and no-range affix.
 Stat-wise, aim strictly for Toughness and mind the ability to roll Health Globe Healing Bonus in the secondary stats.